Table of Contents

 Who knows if they were “sexual” with one another?
 I can’t help but imagine that men who weren’t having sex or masturbating at all were having spontaneous emissions and wet-dreams.
 Males need to jettison semen regularly, just as females have to menstruate.
-To the extent any of them were affectionate with one another, the sex would have been frottage and it would probably have seemed accidental, and perhaps surprisingly, enlighteningly, spiritual and ecstatic (think St. Teresa of Avila in the Bernini statue with the angel with golden arrow)—orgasm as altered state of consciousness.
+To the extent any of them were affectionate with one another, the sex would have been frottage and it would probably have seemed accidental, and perhaps surprisingly, enlighteningly, spiritual and ecstatic (think St. Teresa of Avila in the Bernini statue with the angel with a golden arrow)—orgasm as altered state of consciousness.
 But, again, the sex isn’t the point; the point was the life of service with other same-sex friends without having children.